trynthink/scout/docs/analysis_approach.rst

 * Uncompeted ECM energy savings, avoided |CO2| emissions, and operating cost savings impacts are calculated by subtracting the total uncompeted efficient energy, |CO2|, and operating costs calculated in :ref:`step 2 <analysis-step-2>` from total uncompeted baseline energy, |CO2|, and operating costs calculated in :ref:`step 2 <analysis-step-2>`.
 Note that each of these total figures are calculated for technical potential and maximum adoption potential scenarios, and therefore ECM impacts and financial metrics are also described in terms of these scenarios.

-* ECM _`financial metrics` are calculated by normalizing ECM savings impacts to the total number of competed stock units and comparing unit savings to the ECM's incremental capital cost over the comparable "business-as-usual" technology.
+* ECM _`financial metrics` are calculated by normalizing ECM savings impacts to the total number of stock units and comparing unit savings to the ECM's incremental capital cost over the comparable "business-as-usual" technology.

    * Consumer-level metrics are relevant to building owners making ECM adoption decisions.
 These metrics remain unchanged following ECM competition.

       * Internal Rate of Return (IRR) is the discount rate that balances the net present value of the ECM cost (negative cash flow) against the savings realized by the ECM on a per-unit basis (positive effective cash flow).
       * Simple Payback Period divides the per-unit cost of the ECM by its per-unit annual energy savings compared to the "business-as-usual" unit.

    * Uncompeted portfolio-level metrics are relevant to organizations evaluating large portfolios of ECMs.
-The values for these metrics change as total (portfolio-wide) energy/CO2/cost savings impacts are reduced following :ref:`ECM competition <ECM-competition>`.
+The values for these metrics change as total (portfolio-wide) energy/|CO2|/cost savings impacts are reduced following :ref:`ECM competition <ECM-competition>`.

       * Cost of Conserved Energy (CCE) divides the per-unit cost of the ECM by its discounted [#]_ per-unit lifetime savings compared to the "business-as-usual" unit.
 In one variant of the CCE calculation, discounted lifetime cost savings from avoided |CO2| emissions are added to the numerator of the calculation, using `Social Cost of Carbon`_ estimates as a carbon tax.
       * Cost of Conserved |CO2| (CCC) follows the same calculation as CCE, but uses avoided |CO2| emissions in the denominator and energy cost savings in the numerator (if applicable).